jtrudell/KarelTheRobot/README.md

 # KarelTheRobot
-# Excercises from Stanford cs106a online
+# Exercises from first few classes of Stanford cs106a online Java class
-# Completed Feb/March 2015
+# Completed March 2015